 Resource management includes initial sensor-selection and task allocation as well as runtime adaptation of allocated task/resources.
 There are many proposed middleware solutions that have advocated strong need for proactive adaptation of resources [4,13,22], but there are only few that have actually tried to resolve the issue of enabling adaptive resource management for WSN applications.
 This problem of resource management/adaptation can be described as follows:

-Given application structure, QoS requirements and current system state, what is the best way of allocating tasks to resources so that a given system-wide, application-driven, global optimization parameter is optimized.
+Given application structure, QoS requirements and current system state, what is the best way of allocating tasks to resources so that a given system-wide, application-driven, global parameter is optimized.

 In the above, the application structure is in the form of underlying tasks and their interactions.
 The QoS requirements include such constraints as latency, reliability, coverage etc. while the current state of the system is defined by parameters like mobility, energy availability, and neighboring nodes.
 The parameters to be optimized include energy, bandwidth, and network lifetime.